Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks

-\abstract { {The optical depth to reionization, $\tau$, is the least constrained parameter of the cosmological $\Lambda$CDM model.
-To date, its most precise value is inferred from large-scale polarized CMB power spectra from the high-frequency instrument (HFI) aboard the \planck{} satellite.
+\abstract { {The optical depth to reionization, $\tau$, is the least constrained parameter of the cosmological $\Lambda$ cold dark matter ($\Lambda$CDM) model.
+To date, its most precise value is inferred from large-scale polarized cosmic microwave background (CMB) power spectra from the High Frequency Instrument (HFI) aboard the \planck{} satellite.
 These maps are known to contain significant contamination by residual non-Gaussian systematic effects, which are hard to model analytically.
 Therefore, robust constraints on $\tau$ are currently obtained through an empirical cross-spectrum likelihood built from simulations. \\ In this paper, we present a likelihood-free inference of $\tau$ from polarized \planck{} HFI maps which, for the first time, is fully based on neural networks (NNs).
-NNs have the advantage of not requiring an analytical description of the data and can be trained on state-of-the-art simulations, combining the information from multiple channels.\\ By using Gaussian sky simulations and \planck{} \srolltwo{} simulations, including CMB, noise, and residual instrumental systematic effects, we train, test, and validate NN models considering different setups.
-We infer the value of $\tau$ directly from Stokes $Q$ and $U$ maps at $\sim 4^\circ$ pixel resolution, without computing angular power spectra.\\ On \planck{} data, we obtain $\tau_{\rm NN}=0.0579\pm 0.0082$, compatible with current $EE$ cross-spectrum results but with a $\sim30\%$ larger uncertainty, which can be assigned to the inherent non-optimality of our estimator and to the retraining procedure applied to avoid biases. \\ While this paper does not improve on current cosmological constraints on $\tau$, our analysis represents a first robust application of NN-based inference on real data, and highlights its potential as a promising tool for complementary analysis of near-future CMB experiments, also in view of the ongoing challenge to achieve the first detection of primordial gravitational waves. }}
+NNs have the advantage of not requiring an analytical description of the data and can be trained on state-of-the-art simulations, combining the information from multiple channels.\\ By using Gaussian sky simulations and \planck{} \srolltwo{} simulations, including CMB, noise, and residual instrumental systematic effects, we trained, tested, and validated NN models considering different setups.
+We inferred the value of $\tau$ directly from Stokes $Q$ and $U$ maps at $\sim 4^\circ$ pixel resolution, without computing angular power spectra.\\ On \planck{} data, we obtained $\tau_{\rm NN}=0.0579\pm 0.0082$, which is compatible with current $EE$ cross-spectrum results but with a $\sim30\%$ larger uncertainty, which can be assigned to the inherent nonoptimality of our estimator and to the retraining procedure applied to avoid biases. \\ While this paper does not improve on current cosmological constraints on $\tau$, our analysis represents a first robust application of NN-based inference on real data, and highlights its potential as a promising tool for complementary analysis of near-future CMB experiments, also in view of the ongoing challenge to achieve the first detection of primordial gravitational waves. }}